CometVisu/CometVisu/doc/manual/en/config/hidden-config.rst

 ----------------------

-Even if the choice for the ``name`` is basically free, there are usual entries for it, which offer to follow this scheme.
+Even if the choice for the ``name`` is basically free, there are usual entries for it, which are recommended to be used.
 Thus, some widgets or plug-ins without an explicit configuration can look in the usual name for entries, which can reduce the configuration effort.